Whatever You Do Read This Before You Hire a Web Designer

 - Problem Management: Highly experienced problem solver with hardware and software.

-- Search Engines: Offer Web Marketing at different levels to suit budget.
+- Search Engines: Offer Web Marketing at different levels to suit the budget.

 - Website Images: Royalty Free Images or Stock Images at Best Prices.